 POLICY TITLE: Procurement, Expenditures and Audit General Guidelines

 POLICY NUMBER: 1-03-PO-00

-REVISION: 8
+REVISION: 7

-DATE ISSUED/REVISED: 14 July 2020
+DATE ISSUED/REVISED: 17 March 2016

-BOARD APPROVAL SIGNATURE: Richard Mould
+BOARD APPROVAL SIGNATURE: Mayou

-Procurement of goods and services for the District shall follow procedures as required by the laws, codes and regulations set forth for State of Washington political sub-divisions. and by guidelines established in this Policy.
+Procurement of goods and services for the District shall follow procedures as required by the laws, codes and regulations set forth for State of Washington political sub-divisions, and by guidelines established in this Policy.
 It shall be the responsibility of the Board to assure proper checks, balances and procedures are developed to provide guidance to District staff in the execution of day-to-day business activities.

-I. Purchasing Authorization: Purchasing of routine goods and services (including ongoing costs such as utilities, maintenance & operations), conducting public works projects and contracting for professional services must be in compliance with appropriate Washington State Statutes for fire districts.
+- I. Purchasing Authorization: Purchasing of routine goods and services (including ongoing costs such as utilities, maintenance & operations), conducting public works projects and contracting for professional services must be in compliance with appropriate Washington State Statutes for fire districts.
 Where competitive bidding for goods, services, public works or contracts are required, the District Secretary shall ensure adequate documentation of bid solicitation is included in the purchasing file(s).
-Refer also to the attached "Fire Dist 8 Procurement Matrix".

-- a.
-Equipment, Materials and Supplies: Fire districts are required to competitively bid any purchases of materials, equipment and supplies exceeding \$40,000.
-By resolution, purchases estimated to cost between \$40,000 and \$75,000 may use the purchase contract process (vendor register) established by Statute. - b.
-Public Works: For projects under \$30,000 no competitive bidding requirements apply.
-For projects between \$30,000 and \$350,000, the District may utilize the approved small works roster or the competitive bidding processes. - c.
-Professional Services: Legal, accounting, consulting, appraisal, insurance, bonding, facility maintenance, and utilities services are not subject to the statutory competitive bid requirements for fire districts.
-Retaining engineering, land survey or architectural services require compliance with requirements set forth in Statute. - d.
-Telecommunications and Data Processing.
-The District may use the competitive negotiation procedures established by Statute when purchasing telecommunication and data processing services.
+Refer also to the attached "Fire Dist 8 Procurement Matrix". - a) Equipment, Materials and Supplies: Fire districts are required to competitively bid any purchases of materials, equipment and supplies exceeding \$10,000.
+By resolution, purchases estimated to cost between \$10,000 and \$50,000 may use the purchase contract process (vendor register as adopted by District Resolution 01-01) established by RCW 39.04.190. - b) Public Works: For projects under \$20,000 no competitive bidding requirements apply.
+For projects between \$20,000 and \$300,000, the District may utilize the Thurston County Central Services Department Small Works Roster (as adopted by District Resolution 09-06); otherwise, competitive bids are required for all public works projects. - c) Professional Services: Legal, accounting, consulting, appraisal, insurance, bonding, facility maintenance, and utilities services are not subject to the statutory competitive bid requirements for fire districts.
+Retaining engineering, land survey or architectural services require compliance with requirements set forth in Chapter 39.80 RCW. - d) Telecommunications and Data Processing.
+The District may use the competitive negotiation procedures established under RCW 39.04.270 when purchasing telecommunication and data processing services.

-The Board may delegate purchasing authority to the Fire Chief, who in turn may sub-delegate purchasing authority to District staff; specific sub-delegations are documented in Procedure 1-03-01 (current version).

-Purchases for goods & services from any District fund up to \$10,000 may be approved by the Fire Chief.
+The Board may delegate purchasing authority to the Fire Chief, who in turn may subdelegate purchasing authority to District staff; specific sub-delegations are documented in Procedure 1-03-01 (current version).
+Purchases for goods & services from any District fund) up to \$5,000 may be approved by the Fire Chief.
 The Fire Chief shall ensure necessary funding in the current budget is in place and that appropriate purchasing procedures are practiced.
-The Fire Chief shall report budget status, including any overages, to the Board at their monthly regular meetings
+The Fire Chief shall report budget status, including any overages, to the Board at their monthly regular meetings.

-II.Purchasing: District purchasing is conducted under a variety of authorities and procedures set by Statute and this Policy.
+II.
+Purchasing: District purchasing is conducted under a variety of authorities and procedures set by Statute and this Policy.
 Proper documentation shall be filed for all purchases.